bitrockteam/sonar-autofixer/README.md

 SONAR_ORGANIZATION=your-organization    # For SonarCloud
 SONAR_COMPONENT_KEYS=your-project-key   # For SonarCloud fetch
 SONAR_BASE_URL=https://sonarcloud.io/api/issues/search  # Optional override
-SONAR_PROJECT_KEY=your-project-key      # Used by local scanner command
+SONAR_PROJECT_KEY=your-project-key      # SonarQube project identifier
 ```

 Notes:

-- If `.sonarflowrc.json` has `"publicSonar": true`, the scanner won’t require `SONAR_TOKEN`.
+- If `.sonarflowrc.json` has `"publicSonar": true`, the tool won't require `SONAR_TOKEN`.
 - For Bitbucket PR detection, both `GIT_EMAIL` and `GIT_TOKEN` are required.

 ## Access Tokens (How to Create + Required Scopes)

-To use this CLI you’ll need tokens for your Git provider and, when scanning private projects, for Sonar.
+To use this CLI you'll need tokens for your Git provider and, when fetching from private projects, for Sonar.

 - **GitHub Personal Access Token**
   - **What you need**: Classic token with minimal scopes